PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

  14. Sometimes, some VASP jobs may crash (showing as "F" or "FIZZLED" when you use the command ``lpad get_wflows`` to check your job status) due to various reasons (Ram leakage, job time limitations etc) or even no reasons.

-    These problems can mostly be resoleed by rerunning the wflows using:
+    These problems can mostly be resolved by rerunning the wflows using:

     .. code-block:: bash